Fast Polynomial Kernel Classification for Massive Data: Fast Polynomial Kernel Classification

 \begin{theorem} Under the assumptions of Theorem \ref{Thm:conv-admm}, we have

 and

 where

-and $\|\xi\|_H^2 = \xi^T H \xi$ for any $\xi \in \mathbb{R}^{2m+n}$. \end{theorem} The proof of Theorem \ref{Thm:conv-rate-admm} will be presented in \textit{Appendix B}.
+and $\|\xi\|_H^2 = \xi^T H \xi$ for any $\xi \in \mathbb{R}^{2m+n}$. \end{theorem} The proof of Theorem \ref{Thm:conv-rate-admm} can be derived from \cite{He2015} and \cite{Deng2017-si}, and will be presented in \textit{Appendix B} for completeness.
 Theorem \ref{Thm:conv-rate-admm} shows that the discrepancy between two successive iterations is monotonically decreasing at the rate of $o(1/k)$ under the metric of matrix norm.
-This yields an efficient stopping criterion for ADMM, i.e., $\|p^{k+1} - p^{k}\|_H^2 < tol$ for some small positive constant $tol$.
+This yields an efficient stopping criterion for ADMM, i.e., $\|p^{k+1} - p^{k}\|_H^2 < tol$ for some small positive tolerance constant $tol$.